 Eric Leonardson invented his Springboard in 1994.
 This instrument is an excellent example of how the simple addition of a contact microphone can create a beautiful sonic phantasmagoria out of ordinary objects.
 When you look at the instrument, you can see all kind of familiar objects such as pieces of wood, combs, coil springs, a metal grill, a tin can lid and large rubber bands.
 The sounds produced by these ordinary objects are often of a surprisingly complex and varied nature.
 When listening to a recording, it is difficult to recognise the source of the sound and without any visual cues it often remains a mystery, which object produced which sound.
 This recording of a concert with the Springboard in 2012 gives an impression of a composition developed from the sonic possibilities of the instrument:

 The contact microphone seems to have initiated a process of exploring all possible sounds.
-The richness of the instrument is not depending of the objects themselves, or the simple method of amplification, but of a very intense investigation of all different sonic possibilities of the everyday objects used.
-What makes this instrument so special, is not the material itself, neither the form of amplification, but the playing techniques Eric developed: “I seldom ever hit any parts of the instrument as one hits a drum.
+The richness of the instrument does not depend on the objects themselves, or the simple method of amplification, but on a very intense investigation of all different sonic possibilities of the everyday objects used.
+What makes this instrument so special is not the material or the form of amplification, but the playing techniques Eric developed: “I seldom ever hit any parts of the instrument as one hits a drum.
 Instead, bows, brushes, friction mallets, chopsticks, my bare hands and fingers apply controlled pressure, flexion, and friction to produce its most intriguing sounds. […] As with a stringed instrument, bowing produces a harmonically richer tone than plucking a string.”

 Although nearly all sounds are produced solely by contact microphone amplification, there are a few exceptions.
-As you can see and hear in this documentation video of the Springboard by Joshua Baum, around 3’04” the small music box is amplified by placing it on the board and with the help of an effect pedal its sound is transposed.
+As you can see and hear in this documentation video of the Springboard by Joshua Baum, at around 3:04, the small music box is amplified by placing it on the board and, with the help of an effect pedal, its sound is transposed.
 Musically, the use of the effect pedal seems to be an enlargement of the coloured amplification by the contact microphone: the transposition is a sonic development of the filtering caused by the amplification.

 Another element is Eric’s use of the reversibility of microphone and loudspeaker technologies.
 In this case, he uses another piezo disk, but connects it to the output of a small radio.
-This piezo disk now functions as a kind of tactile transducer, and can transmits its vibrations to the objects it touches.
+This piezo disk now functions as a kind of tactile transducer, and can transmit its vibrations to the objects it touches.
 By placing it upon one of the objects of the Springboard, this object starts to vibrate, and these vibrations are amplified by the contact microphone.
-This effect can be heard around 3’24” in the video above.
-Eric uses the tactile transducer as a kind of very special mallet or bow, being able to play his instrument in yet another way.
-In the next video Eric explains some of his playing techniques:
+This effect can be heard at around 3:24 in the video above.
+Eric uses the tactile transducer as a kind of special mallet or bow, which allows him to play his instrument in yet another way.
+In the next video, Eric explains some of his playing techniques:

-Eric is regularly performing with other musicians, and one of them is Birgit Ulher, who is using loudspeakers as a trumpet mute.
-In this video their performance as a duo starts at 40′:
+Eric regularly performs with other musicians, one of them is Birgit Ulher, who uses loudspeakers as a trumpet mute.
+In this video their performance as a duo starts at 40:00: